telerik/kendo-ui-core/docs/controls/navigation/tabstrip/how-to/disable-content-scrolling.md

 ---
 title: Disable TabStrip Content Scrolling
 page_title: Disable TabStrip Content Scrolling | Kendo UI TabStrip
-description: "Learn how to disable TabStrip content scrolling"
+description: "Learn how to disable the content scrolling of the TabStrip."
 slug: howto_disablecontentscrolling_tabstrip
 ---

 # Disable TabStrip Content Scrolling

 The TabStrip content containers are scrollable by default.
 This allows the widget to display scrollbars if it has a fixed height and holds large content that cannot fit.
-If needed, it is possible to disable TabStrip content scrolling.
-This can help in scenarios where the TabStrip hosts a widget such as a Menu that needs to overflow outside the TabStrip.
+If needed, it is possible to disable the TabStrip content scrolling.
+This helps in scenarios where the TabStrip hosts a widget, such as a Menu, that needs to overflow outside the TabStrip.

 The milestones of the approach are:

 * Apply an `overflow:visible` CSS style to the `div.k-content` elements that hold each TabStrip tab content.
 * The `.k-content` class is used by other widgets too.
-Make sure the CSS selector targets the appropriate elements only.
+Make sure the CSS selector targets only the appropriate elements.

-The example below demonstrates how to disable content scrolling for a specific TabStrip instance only, by using its ID in the CSS selector.
+The example below demonstrates how to disable content scrolling for a specific TabStrip instance only by using its ID in the CSS selector.

 ###### Example